stonstad/Stellar.Benchmarks/README.md

  Benchmarks for .NET Embedded Databases and Persistent Storage

 # Why do these benchmarks exist?
-I'm a game developer and I needed a high concurency storage solution for player-run game servers.
-Installing a local database would be asking too much of players.
-Therefore, I began a survey of embedded solutions.
+As a game developer, I needed a high-concurrency storage solution suitable for player-managed game servers.
+Installing traditional local databases posed too high a demand on players.
+I found that the available storage solutions were either too slow or struggled with concurrency issues during high volumes of simultaneous reads and writes.
+Such limitations are impractical for game servers, which must support a large number of players efficiently.
+I created a survey of availableembedded solutions for C#/.NET.
 Full disclosure: I am the creator of [FastDB](https://github.com/stonstad/Stellar.FastDB).

 # Benchmark Configuration